Transforming Juvenile Probation

 Application Guidelines

-The Transforming Juvenile Probation Certificate Program will be held on May 16-20, 2022 in Washington, D.C.
 Through the generous support of the Casey Foundation, participant’s tuition for the Certificate Program and a minimum of one year of distance and on-site consultation and implementation TA is provided at no cost.
 Teams will be responsible, however, for covering their travel expenses for the Certificate Program, including airfare, local transportation, and meals and incidentals (outside of breakfast and lunch provided during the program).

 Selection Criteria